Skip to content

 Static dashboards and BI reports often create more questions than they answer.
 When a business user sees a number, their immediate next step is to ask "why?"—a question that sends analysts back to their tools, creating a slow, frustrating loop between data and decisions.

-Arkham Workbooks are engineered to break this cycle.
+Arkham's Workbooks are engineered to break this cycle.
 They are live, interactive dashboards built on a foundation of governed data, allowing users to not only see what's happening but to explore, filter, and ask follow-up questions in real time.
-By connecting directly to the curated Metric Store and live ML model outputs, Workbooks transform static reports into dynamic decision-making tools.
+By connecting directly to your curated Production Tier Datasets in Data Catalog, and live ML model outputs, Workbooks transform static reports into dynamic decision-making tools.

 How They Work: From Governed Data to Visualization

-The key to building a reliable dashboard is ensuring the data comes from a trusted, well-defined source.
-Workbooks enforce this by design, providing a low-code canvas for visualizing outputs from either the Metric Store or the ML Hub.
+Our key to building a reliable dashboard is ensuring the data comes from a trusted, well-defined source.
+Workbooks enforce this by design, providing a low-code canvas for visualizing outputs from either the Production Tier in the Data Catalog or the ML Hub.

 graph TD